eclipse-bluechi/bluechi/doc/docs/api/description.md

     Timestamp of the last successfully received heartbeat of the node.

-### interface org.containers.hirte.Job
+### interface io.github.eclipse-bluechi.bluechi.Job

 Each potentially long-running operation returns a job object, which can be used to monitor the status of the job as well as cancelling it.

-Object path: `/org/containers/hirte/job/$id`
+Object path: `/io/github/eclipse_bluechi/bluechi/job/$id`

 #### Methods

   * `Cancel()`

-    Cancel the job, which means either cancelling the corresponding systemd job if it was started, or directly cancelling or replacing the Hirte job if no systemd job was started for it yet (i.e. it is in the queue).
+    Cancel the job, which means either cancelling the corresponding systemd job if it was started, or directly cancelling or replacing the BlueChi job if no systemd job was started for it yet (i.e. it is in the queue).

 #### Properties